-The IPA's response to the notice of suspension must be received within 10 days of receipt of the notice.
+The IPA's response to the notice of proposed suspension must be received within 10 days of receipt of the notice.
 The response should contain information similar to that discussed under section 1641.9 relating to debarment.
 Similar provisions allow for a meeting between the IPA and the debarring official and describe the effect of not responding.
+This section contains one modification.
+The Committee felt that, in order for a law enforcement or other official to prevent a meeting between the IPA and the OIG, a proceeding (including an investigation or other legal or debarment proceeding) involving the IPA should be pending, rather than merely contemplated.